cajoue/frontend-nanodegree-mobile-portfolio/README.md

 * installed suggested packages
 * edited gulpfile.js to suit project directory structure
 * add image optimization to gulpfile
-* edited gulpfile to use browser sync
+* add browser sync to gulpfile
+* add set-up gh-pages to gulpfile

 ## Part 1: Optimize PageSpeed Insights score for index.html

-View optimized pages here: http://cajoue.github.io/frontend-nanodegree-mobile-portfolio/
+View and measure optimized pages here: http://cajoue.github.io/frontend-nanodegree-mobile-portfolio/

+Aim to optimize the PageSpeed Insights score for index.html to 90 or higher

 ### Actions - Part 1
-* Part 1 measure performance
+* Measured performance
 * Optimized images
-* dealt with render-blocking JavaScript and CSS in above-the-fold content
+* Dealt with render-blocking JavaScript and CSS in above-the-fold content
 * Achieved PageScore targets of 94 for Mobile and 96 for DeskTop
 ### Initial results
 Used PageSpeed Insights running ngrok on source index.html
-##### Desktop
+#### Desktop
-30 / 100 Suggestions Summary
+__30 / 100__ Suggestions Summary
-Should Fix:
+_Should Fix:_
 * Optimize images
-Consider Fixing:
+_Consider Fixing:_
 * Eliminate render-blocking JavaScript and CSS in above-the-fold content
 * Leverage browser caching
 * Enable compression
 * Minify HTML
-##### Mobile
+#### Mobile
-28 / 100 Speed
+__28 / 100__ Speed
-Should Fix:
+_Should Fix:_
 * Optimize images
-* Eliminate render-blocking JavaScript and CSS in above-the-fold content Consider Fixing:
+* Eliminate render-blocking JavaScript and CSS in above-the-fold content _Consider Fixing:_
 * Leverage browser caching
 * Enable compression
 * Minify HTML

-100 / 100 User Experience
+__100 / 100__ User Experience

 PageSpeed Insights supplied optimized image, js and css resources for download.

 ### Optimizations:
-1 - use image files generated by PageSpeed Insights and measure again.
+1. Use image files generated by PageSpeed Insights and measure again.
 Optimized images copied to corresponding directories in dist folder.
-Have renamed pizzeria to pizzeria-small in case I need something different for part 2.
+Have renamed pizzeria to pizzeria-small in case I need something different for part 2

-#### Results
-##### Desktop
+_Results_
-90 / 100 Suggestions Summary
+__90 / 100 Desktop__
-Consider Fixing:
-* Eliminate render-blocking JavaScript and CSS in above-the-fold content
-* Leverage browser caching
-* Enable compression
-* Minify HTML
-##### Mobile
-77 / 100 Speed
+__77 / 100 Mobile__

-Should Fix:
-* Eliminate render-blocking JavaScript and CSS in above-the-fold content Consider Fixing:
-* Leverage browser caching
-* Enable compression
-* Minify HTML
+Simply optimizing the images provided a huge boost in performance.

-2 - deal with render-blocking JavaScript and CSS in above-the-fold content
+2. Deal with render-blocking JavaScript and CSS in above-the-fold content

 JS
 Moved scripts to bottom of html